Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single concise sentence (16 words) that is front-loaded with the core purpose.
-Every word adds value, and there is no redundancy or filler.
+The description is a single sentence that is front-loaded with the core purpose.
+It is concise and contains no unnecessary words or information.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.